barjac/freedv-rade-build/README.md

 On completion of the build a start script is written to the user's home folder called freedv-start which is then made executable ready for use.
 './freedv-start' or optionally './freedv-start -f yourfreedv.conf' should start freedv v2.0-dev.

-The start script includes code to start and stop hamlib rigctld but this needs editing and enabling in the script to suit user's radio etc.
+The 'freedv-start' script already includes code to start and stop hamlib rigctld, this needs editing to suit the user's radio.
+See notes in the script.

+A desktop file to start FreeDV is added to the user's ~/Desktop folder.
+This calls the 'freedv-start' script so changes there e.g. rigctld settings will still work.

-It is currently tested in x86_64 installations of the following:
+freedv-rade-build has been tested in x86_64 installations of the following:

   |**Distribution**      |**Status** | **Notes** |
   |:---              | :----: | :--- |